neoforged/.github/primers/1.21.2/index.md

     - `ConsumableListener` - An interface applied to data components that can be consumed, executes once consumption is finished.
     - `SuspiciousStewEffects` now implements `ConsumableListener`
     - `UseCooldown` - A data component that defines how the cooldown for a stack should be applied.
-    - `UseRemainer` - A data component that defines how the item should be replaced once used up.
+    - `UseRemainder` - A data component that defines how the item should be replaced once used up.
     - `DeathProtection` - A data component that contains a list of `ConsumeEffect`s on what to do when using the item to survive death.
 - `net.minecraft.world.item.consume_effects.ConsumeEffect` - An effect to apply after the item has finished being consumed.